Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 23. Scribbr

-- If you pass the language quiz, you will need to complete a motivation statement and upload your resume for them to review
+- Once you pass the quiz, complete a motivation statement and upload your resume for review.

 24. Writing Jobz